 First, I would like to start with a short talk I’ve had with José María Pascual Muguerza CEO of Brickstarter- a partner who focuses on short-term rental property investments in Spain.

-Short-term rentals are one of the types that are currently having the largest effect of the Covid-19 Virus.
+Short-term rentals are one of the types that are currently having the largest effect of the COVID-19 Virus.
 It's safe to assume, that these properties won't have many tenants if any in the closest future.
 What do you think about that?

-Unfortunately, short-term rentals are suffering the quarantine and therefore many bookings have been cancelled for the next 3, 4 weeks.
+Unfortunately, short-term rentals are suffering the quarantine and therefore many bookings have been canceled for the next 3, 4 weeks.
 We keep on receiving new reservations for the next months of May, June and July, but March and April have very little reservations.
 All the important local holidays like Fallas (Valencian festivity) or Semana Santa (Holy week before Easter)are being postponed, so we hope to recover part of the missing bookings later this year.

 Have you decided to implement any changes in your business model and strategy for the next 6 months?

 We really believe that our business model, based on mezzanine loans, is the safest for our investors.
 All our investments are backed up by the real estate properties, where our investors have invested in.
 The properties have zero debt, and therefore the investments are safe.
 We are the only platform doing that and that´s why Brickstarter is the safest P2P investment platform.
 We believe it´s the way to go as we will see defaults loans and delayed payments in other platforms in the following months due to the next financial crisis caused by the Coronavirus.
 Unfortunately, this is not just affecting short term rentals.
 Concerning our strategy, we´ve been studying in the last few months other areas besides short term rentals.
 We are working on launching coliving properties very soon, (which can be as profitable as short term rentals).

 What do you think will happen with ongoing projects?